aimennahsan/CPU-process-scheduling-program/README.md

-# CPU-process-scheduling-program
-simulates a CPU process scheduling algorithm using a circular linked list
+This C++ program simulates a CPU process scheduling algorithm using a circular linked list.
+Each process is represented as a node with attributes such as process_id, execution_time, and remaining_time.
+The scheduler assigns a fixed quantum of CPU time to each process in each cycle.
+After each cycle, the remaining time of the running process is updated.
+Once a process's remaining time reaches zero, it is removed from the list.
+The program outputs the state of all processes after each cycle, showing the remaining time and indicating which process has completed.